 VIRSA has been a leading force in the North of England delivering high quality, world class Bhangra workshops and seminars over the last two decades.
 Our specialised team of professional dancers understand the intrinsic link between engagement, education and entertainment and the empowering properties of performing Bhangra

-Led by Hardeep Sahota, who has also accomplished a Masters by Research degree on the history of Bhangra, given the name 'Bhangra Renaissance' to this project because of his concerted efforts to explore an array of intellectual inquiries from literature, philosophy, art, music, to oral histories, science, spirituality and faith.
+Led by Hardeep Sahota, who has also accomplished a Masters by Research degree on the history of Bhangra, the 'Bhangra Renaissance' to this project because of his concerted efforts to explore an array of intellectual inquiries from literature, philosophy, art, music, to oral histories, science, spirituality and faith.
 Explorations of these foundational elements are key for a new Renaissance in Bhangra.

 Hardeep is a secondary school art teacher, choreographer, academic, artist and an avid bastion for the art form of Bhangra.
 He has always believed in open-access to Bhangra dance and music lessons for all.
 He is a creative visionary, as he hopes that one day hundreds of thousands of people from around the world will take part in a global 'World Bhangra Day', where participants will celebrate and perform Bhangra, in unison and share this experience through the power of new technologies.

 The Bhangra Renaissance project is kindly supported by the Heritage Lottery Fund (HLF).

 The project focuses on the origins of the dance form of bhangra and its impact on the identity and shared heritage of participants in Kirklees and across the region.
 VIRSA (which means heritage in Panjabi) is a community group made up of young volunteers who conduct research, practice and celebrate the heritage of South Asian Arts in Kirklees.
 Working with a range of services from the museums, libraries, local schools, colleges and Huddersfield University.